cmu-pasta/mu2/README.md

 ### Mutate Goal (aka Mu2 Repro)

 For reproducing results from mutation-guided fuzzing.
-Run using `jqf:mutate` with the `-Dclass` and `-Dmethod` flags.
+Run using `mu2:mutate` with the `-Dclass` and `-Dmethod` flags.
 You can set an explicit corpus by providing the `-Dcorpus` flag.

 Example: